Rutgers-Data-Science-Bootcamp/Surfs_Up/README.md

          Meaning that in July there is more days with higher temperature which beneficial for Surfs shop and ice cream shop.

 ## Resources and softwares
-hawaii.sqlite database and Python, Pandas functions and methods, and SQLAlchemy
+Database resources: hawaii.sqlite
+Softwares: Python and SQLAlchemy